 - Another drawback is that sponges can be difficult to clean and sanitize.

 The great thing about hydroponics is that you can use many types of plants in a hydroponic system.
-You can plant vegetables, fruits, and flowers.
+You can plant vegetables, herbs, fruits, and flowers.

 Some popular plants that are grown in hydroponics include tomatoes, cucumbers, lettuce, strawberries, and roses.